Biodiversity

 Canon Bird Branch Project

-Canon’s Shimomaruko headquarters complex in Tokyo includes a greenspace with a wide variety of trees that we call the Shimomaruko Woodland.
+Biodiversity refers to the way living things interact as they coexist on earth.
+Within this sphere, birds occupy the top position in a local ecosystem pyramid of plants, insects, and small animals, symbolizing the cycle of life.
+Emblematic of our activities based on the Canon Group Biodiversity Policy is the Bird Branch Project, an initiative Canon launched in 2015 that encompasses a range of bird-centered activities.
+Marking its 10th anniversary, the project has been taken on board by various operational sites in Japan and overseas.
+For example, Canon's Shimomaruko headquarters complex in Tokyo includes a greenspace with a wide variety of trees that we call the Shimomaruko Woodland.
 Under the supervision of the Wild Bird Society of Japan, a monthly census of the migration of wild birds is carried out.
-The number of observed species has grown from 23 in 2014 to 43 as of the end of 2024, indicating the success of our efforts to promote species diversity.
+The number of observed species has grown from 23 in 2014 to 45 as of the end of 2025, indicating the success of our efforts to promote species diversity.

 At Canon Ecology Industry, with the support of experts from the Wild Bird Society of Japan, we have been actively working to attract kingfishers to the retention pond at the site since 2020.
 This has included releasing small fish species such as gudgeon and ginbuna that are common prey for kingfishers, which has resulted in an adult kingfisher being observed at the site.

-In addition to maintaining green space on the grounds, Oita Canon Materials is pursuing greening activities that pay special attention to harmony with the surrounding environment and Japan’s four seasons.
-The subsidiary also installed nesting boxes to create a bird habitat and conducted a seasonal plant and animal life census in collaboration with the National Institute for Environmental Studies, as well as hosting factory tours for elementary school students.
+Oita Canon Materials is pursuing greening activities that pay special attention to harmony with the surrounding environment and Japan’s four seasons.
+The subsidiary has also installed nesting boxes to create a bird habitat and actively takes part in volunteer activities to clean up the environment around its premises.

 At other sites as well, we have created biotopes, with bird baths and nesting boxes installed and kept clean and measures taken to protect against bird strikes, creating on-site environments conducive to bird life.
 By sharing successful nesting inside nesting boxes and other activities, it gives employees an opportunity to study aspects of the lives of wild birds even in familiar surroundings.
 Meanwhile, 12 of our operational sites, including Oita Canon Materials, participate in the seasonal wildlife monitoring scheme proposed by the National Institute for Environmental Studies.
 Participants report the species of bird, plant, reptile, and insect observed at the site as well as the date on which the first birdsong of each species is heard, the date on which it is first seen, and the date on which each tree or plant begins to flower.
 These data also make a useful contribution to academic studies.